R1chi33333/Virtual-Agents/Experiment/Research_Proposal.md

 - **H1 (Rapport): Participants in the identity-continuous condition will report higher rapport scores than in the identity-discontinuous condition.**
 - **H2 (Connectedness): Participants in the identity-continuous condition will report higher emotional connectedness scores than in the identity-discontinuous condition.**

 These are directional hypotheses based on the assumption that continuity fosters social bond.
-Credibility (the agent’s believability or trustworthiness) will be explored qualitatively via interview, so we do not state a directional hypothesis for it.
-We will nonetheless examine user remarks on trust and credibility in the exit interview to see if continuity affects those perceptions (beyond just rapport and closeness).
+Credibility will be explored qualitatively via interview, so we do not state a directional hypothesis for it.
+We will nonetheless examine user remarks on credibility in the exit interview to see if continuity affects those perceptions (beyond just rapport and closeness).